Abhiyankar/MERNSupportDesk/README.md

 # MERNSupportDesk

-A simple full stack app with basic features like login and signup and storing data.
+A simple full stack web app with basic features like login and signup and storing data.

 Packages used across the project: - bcryptjs